How I Vibe: Hannah Brown, Kindergarten Teacher

 In today’s kindergarten classroom, you’ll find that coloring sessions and story time look a little different than they did even just 20 years ago.

-Daily lessons in preschool, pre-K, and kindergarten classes incorporate technology in more new ways every year, going beyond having a single computer in the classroom and instead finding opportunities for every child to grow their technology skills.
+Daily lessons in preschool, pre-K, and kindergarten classes incorporate technology in more new ways every year.
+Classes now go beyond having a single computer in the room.
+Instead, teachers look for opportunities for every child to grow their technology skills.

 Hannah Brown, the lead kindergarten teacher at Primrose School of Thornton in Colorado, has seen how her school’s tech offerings have evolved since she entered the field of early childhood education in 2016.

-“We have two computers in each classroom, two students iPads, and over this summer we got Google virtual reality goggles,” she says.
-To further enhance the learning experience, the school also purchased a Vibe digital whiteboard to use in the upcoming school year.
+“We have two computers in each classroom, two students iPads, and over this summer we got Google virtual reality goggles,” she said.
+To further enhance the learning experience, the school also purchased a Vibe Board to use in the upcoming school year.

-So far, the children in Brown’s summer class have used the board’s infinite canvas for practicing letters, playing spelling games, and drawing.
-Brown says, “It’s incredibly versatile; it’s a really awesome board,” adding, “The kids absolutely love it.
+So far, Brown’s summer class students have used Vibe’s infinite canvas for practicing letters, playing spelling games, and drawing.
+Brown said, “It’s incredibly versatile; it’s a really awesome board,” adding, “The kids absolutely love it.
 They feel like the teacher when they’re up there!”

-“Since we can’t go on field trips anywhere this summer because of COVID-19, we watch one movie each week,” Brown says.
-“One week the kids made cars out of cardboard boxes and we did a ‘drive-in’ movie with the Vibe board as the screen.
+“Since we can’t go on field trips anywhere this summer because of COVID-19, we watch one movie each week,” Brown said.
+“One week the kids made cars out of cardboard boxes and we did a ‘drive-in’ movie with the Vibe Board as the screen.
 It was really cute.”

-As summer wraps up and the academic year begins, Brown envisions using the Vibe board for teaching handwriting, learning shapes and colors, playing educational games, and using it during reading time.
-She says the board’s split screen feature could be a fun addition to reading time, explaining, “If we don’t have one of the books we need for ‘Read Aloud’ that day, we can watch [a YouTube video of] somebody reading it, and I could write the children’s responses on the other side.”
+As the academic year begins, Brown envisions using the Vibe Board for a variety of lessons.
+Teaching handwriting, learning shapes and colors, and playing educational games are all possible with Vibe.
+She said the Board’s split screen feature could also be a fun addition to reading time, explaining, “If we don’t have one of the books we need for ‘Read Aloud’ that day, we can watch [a YouTube video of] somebody reading it, and I could write the children’s responses on the other side.”

-The Primrose School of Thornton currently plans on offering on-site classes this fall while following all COVID-19 health and safety protocols.
-In addition to twice-daily temperature checks and masks for everyone 3 years-old and up, class sizes will still be limited in order to follow social distancing guidelines.
-Brown says that for the most part, the children have taken all of the necessary changes in stride.
+The Primrose School of Thornton currently plans on offering on-site classes this fall while following COVID-19 health and safety protocols.
+In addition to twice-daily temperature checks and masks for everyone 3 years-old and up, class sizes will be limited to follow social distancing guidelines.
+Brown said that for the most part, the children have taken all of the necessary changes in stride.

-And if the summer session has been any indication, having new educational tools–like digital whiteboards for teachers–in the room will also give students something to look forward to, even if class is a little different this year.
+Having new educational tools in the room also gives students something to look forward to, even if class is slightly different this year.